The JaVale McGee era in Denver has been a disaster.

 Adrian Wojnarowski of Yahoo Sports:

-This somewhere between mostly and all about the draft pick.
+This is somewhere between mostly and all about the draft pick.
 As a result of the Timofey Mozgov trade, the Nuggets had a Thunder first rounder top-18 protected this year and top-15 protected the next two years.
 If not conveyed by 2017, it becomes 2018 and 2019 second rounders.

 The 76ers have enough cap space to absorb McGee, who makes $11.25 million this season and $12 million next season, without sending out salary.
 They could try to buy him out this month or keep him as a trade chip during the summer/next season.
 The latter could be combined with trying to help him achieve his high potential.
 Despite everything else, McGee remains talented.